qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 Resolving ambiguous overloads programmer to provide appropriate context explicitly.
 In Ada, for example, one can say

 print(month'(oct));

+In Modula-3 and C#, every use of an enumeration constant must be preﬁxed with a type name, even when there is no chance of ambiguity:

 ![Figure 3.12 Simple example...](images/page_181_vector_245.png)
 *Figure 3.12 Simple example of overloading in C++.
 In each case the compiler can tell which function is intended by the number and types of arguments.*